Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 ### Updating the Application

-1. For staging: Merge changes from `dev` to `stage` branch to trigger staging deployment.
+1. For development: Push changes to `dev` on remote and manually trigger the development workflow with the `github-app-auth.js` script.
-2. For production: Merge changes from `stage` to `prod` branch to trigger production deployment.
+2. For staging: Merge changes from `dev` to `stage` branch to trigger staging deployment, and run appropriate tests.
-3. For development: Push changes to any branch and manually trigger the development workflow.
+3. For production: Merge changes from `stage` to `prod` branch to trigger production deployment.

 ### Updating ECS Task Definition